Christopher Quiring

-Christopher Quiring (born 23 November 1990) is a German footballer who plays for VSG Altglienicke.
+Christopher Quiring (born 23 November 1990) is a retired German footballer who last played for VSG Altglienicke.

 Career

 Quiring joined Union Berlin as a youth in 2002 and made his first-team and professional debut in 2010.
 In total, he played 130 matches in the 2.
-Bundesliga and 5 in the DFB-Pokal for the club scoring 19 goals.
+Bundesliga and 5 in the DFB-Pokal for the club, scoring 19 goals.

-In January 2017, left Union Berlin to join Hansa Rostock having only made three substitute appearances in the first half of the 2016–17 season.
+In January 201, he left Union Berlin to join Hansa Rostock having only made three substitute appearances in the first half of the 2016–17 season.